 Field Data Type Description Behavior and Usage Number of Iterations Number The number of times the GE Digital APM system will perform calculations on the Spares Analysis data when you run the Monte Carlo simulation.
 When you create a new Spares Analysis, the Number of Iterations is set to 1000 by default.
 You can enter a different number of iterations.
 If the number of iterations is large, it will take longer for the simulation results to run and will result in more accurate Monte Carlo results.
 An Event Log is created for each holding level for every Spare for each iteration in a Spares Analysis.
-If you enable Event Logs for a Spares Analysis with a large number of iterations, a large number of Event Logs will be created, and the simulation will take longer to complete.
-When you enable Event Logs, you should change the number of iterations to a small number of Event Log files will be created and the simulation will run in the shortest amount of time.
+If you enable Event Logs for a Spares Analysis with a large number of iterations, a large number of iterations, a large number of event Logs will be created, and the simulation will take longer to complete.
+When you enable Event Logs, you should change the number of iterations to a small number (i.e., one) so a small number of Event Log files will be created and the simulation will run in the shortest amount of time.